jghis/configure-ad/README.md

 ![image](https://github.com/jghis/configure-ad/assets/132087784/ca67367b-54c1-4b41-89ed-906471198f4b)

-On this picture we notice that Client-1 has the same virtual Network than the Domain Controller.
+On this picture we can notice that Client-1 has the same virtual Network than the Domain Controller.

-After all this is done we should ensure connectivity between client-1 and the Domain Controller.
+After all this is done we will ensure connectivity between client-1 and the Domain Controller.

-Ensure Connectivity between Client-1 and DC-1
+ 3-Ensure Connectivity between Client-1 and DC-1
   To do so loggin into Client-1 using  Microsoft Remote desktop connection and ping DC1's private IP address with Ping -t.

 ![image](https://github.com/jghis/configure-ad/assets/132087784/8601f0be-174f-4a19-8d49-ee37528f9acb)

-The ping will faill because DC-1 local windows Firewall will block the ICMPv4 traffic.
+The ping faills because DC-1 local windows Firewall is blocking the ICMPv4 traffic.

-To remedy to that Loggin to the Domain Controller and enable ICMPv4 trafic on the local windows Firewall.
+To remedy to that we loggin to the Domain Controller and enable ICMPv4 trafic on the local windows Firewall.
-After enabling ICMPv4 check back to Client-1 to see the ping succeed.
+After enabling ICMPv4 checked back to Client-1 to see the ping succeed.

 ![image](https://github.com/jghis/configure-ad/assets/132087784/1129610c-345c-40dc-a287-9187cd41a2e5)